 Have you been using the wrong quality ratio?

-Do you think adding a company quality ratio to your investment strategy can make a difference to your returns?
+Do you think adding a company quality ratio to your investment strategy can increase your returns?

-As you know we are sceptical as our experience testing quality ratios in the research paper Quantitative Value Investing in Europe: What Works for Achieving Alpha was mixed.
+We are skeptical as our experience testing quality ratios in the research paper Quantitative Value Investing in Europe: What Works for Achieving Alpha was mixed.

 We found that Return on invested capital (ROIC) and return on assets (ROA) weren’t good predictors of returns.